KiworaID/KiworaToolsMC/README.md

 }
 ```

-### 2. Acquire the Magic Compass
+### 2. Acquire the Book Menu

-Ensure the Magic Compass is added to your inventory for addon functionality.
+Ensure the Book Menu is added to your inventory for addon functionality.

 ### 3. Assign Role Tags